SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;After that, I block three *prog1* on the semaphore.
 I can use *jobs* to list how many background processes are in the background.
 Next, once I execute *prog2 &*, it will wake up one earlier blocked *prog1*.
 So I need to run *prog2* three times to wake up all the blocked *prog1*.
 When *prog1* is woken up, it shall print some message and their process id.
-So you should observe which process is woken up.
+So I should observe which process is woken up.

 ## Project goal
 &nbsp;&nbsp;&nbsp;&nbsp;In this project, three files p1.c p2.c and p3.c are provided.
 They are incomplete but simple.Each one will print a message.
 Please assume p1.c is always executed first.